rberrelleza/give-your-users-extra-permissions/README.md

-# Use clusterRoles to give your users extra permissions
+# How to use clusterRoles with Okteto to give your users extra permissions

 Okteto's default permission model gives every user `cluster-admin` access to their namespaces.
 This means that they can perform any `namespace-scoped` operation on their own namespaces, such as create deployments, update secrets, etc. This is meant to facilitate the development experience, while protecting your clusters and other users.